gharti2704/Library-Management-System/readme.md

 1. Create a database with name "library".

-2. Import database.sql file.
+2. Import database.sql file into your database.

-3.Run the script http://localhost/Library Management System

 For User:
 Open Your browser and type “http://localhost/Library Management System/Member”